Blackhand01/HackUPC-Spring2025/README.md

    * By integrating Skyscanner’s API, OnlyFly recommends the most affordable flights on your chosen dates.
 4. **Secure and easy payments:**

-   * With Revolut’s API, manage deposits, virtual cards and automated payouts directly on the platform for total peace of mind.
+   * With Revolut’s API, manage deposits, virtual cards and automated payouts directly on the platform for total peace of mind.(WIP)
 5. **Feedback and ranking:**

    * Leave reviews and receive ratings to build a trustworthy, vibrant community.